-Emergency medical care is available to all students through the area hospital emergency rooms.
-Since no health fee is charged by the University, expenses resulting from hospitalization, emergency treatment by a physician, or transportation to/from medical facilities are the sole responsibility of the student.
+Emergency medical care for the Dothan Campus is provided through the area hospital emergency rooms.
+No health fee is charged by the University and expenses resulting from hospitalization, emergency treatment by a physician, or transportation to/from medical facilities, or any other health care costs are the sole responsibility of the student.

 To assist students in meeting the expenses of health care, a University-approved sickness and accident plan is available on a twelve-month basis.
 Students who do not already have a personal health insurance plan are urged to participate.
-Information is available through the Office of Counseling and Career Services, Malone Hall, Room 120.
+An application and more information may be obtained from the Office of Counseling and Career Services, Malone Hall, Room 120.